jedesah/tournament/README.md

 ## Current Status

 The specifications for this project are expressed through the Scala type system but also with some ScalaTest specifications wich are yet to be implemented.

+## Developping

+Tournament uses sbt as a build tool, so start by making sure that sbt is correclty installed on your machine, you can do that by running the sbt sbt-version command.

+Once sbt is installed, simply run the sbt command in the root folder.
+The sbt console will start and then you can type test to run the tests.